RSVP

 Learn more about the benefits and risks associated with how people use dating services like RSVP.

-RSVP is used for: content sharing, in-app purchasingonline datingonline relationshipslocation sharing, messaging/online chat, photo/video sharing and screen capture.
+RSVP is used for: in-app purchasingonline datingonline relationshipslocation sharing, messaging/online chat, photo/video sharing and screen capture.

 How can you report online abuse or block someone?